 2. Using Watchers but Carefully!

-Not every recalculation of a computed value guarantees a change in the result to trigger a watcher.
+Not every recalculation of a computed value guarantees a change in the result so a watcher might stay untriggered.
 Considering this, you can use a watcher to manage side effects whenever the dependencies of a computed property or the result value are updated.
 But notice that these are two different flows of reactivity.
-In the previous example, you may watch for both arrays fruits
+In the previous example, you may watch for both fruits

 , and foods